portabletext/portabletext/README.md

 #### \_type (string)

-All children must be of a type.
+All children must be typed.
 The type makes it possible for a serializer to parse the contents of the child.

 #### marks (array)

-An array of decorators or keys that corrensponds with those in the block mark definitions (markDefs).
+An array of decorators or keys that corresponds with those in the block mark definitions (markDefs).
 A decorator is a string that describes some arbitrary feature of the span:

 ```json
 [